 In preparing the financial statements, management is required to evaluate whether there are conditions or events, considered in the aggregate, that raise substantial doubt about S.H.
-Cowell Foundation's ability to continue as a going concern for one year after the date that the financial statements are issued.
+Cowell Foundation's ability to continue as a going concern for one year after the date that the financial statements are available to be issued.